-As an owner of both a home use steamer and a commercial clothing steamer for the last 3 years, I have never needed to clean these steamers, as I have only ever used distilled water.
+As an owner of both a home use steamer and a commercial clothing steamer for the last 4 years, I have never needed to clean these steamers, as I have only ever used distilled water.
 They do not spit or have any deposit build up.
 Unlike tap water, which can do this:

 I also don’t empty the water out of the clothing steamer after use.
 I simply leave it there for next time, and they’re still going strong.
 Please note it is not recommended to leave the water in your steamer, and if you’re storing your steamer for some time definitely empty it.
 I use mine regularly, so the water remains fresh.